The usable areas of the building. In total, the existing building comprises around 2,590 m2 of floor space.

 In 2040, “Generation X” people will make up 28% of the local population.

-Baby boomers find business ideas, develop projects, start companies and start new relationships.
-Older people, our Silver Society, are active longer in many forms and species.
-This keeps them mentally and physically healthy and anchored in social structures.
+Baby boomers continue to be active and engaged.
+They are developing business ideas, undertaking projects, starting businesses, and forming new relationships.
+The older generation, also known as the Silver Society, remains active in various forms and ways.
+This keeps them mentally and physically healthy and provides them with strong social connections.

 “Hospital at home” and increasing digital consumption impact older adults’ health technologies.